bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 in the Vue.js guide._
  >- _Any additional properties added to the field objects will be left intact - so you can access them via the named scoped slots for custom data, header, and footer rendering._
->- _by design, slots and formatter are **mutually exclusive**.
-Ie. if formatter defined at field props, then slot will not be used even if it defined for this field._

 For information and usage about scoped slots and formatters, refer to the [**Custom Data Rendering**](#custom-data-rendering) section below.